Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_defeaturing Defeaturing

-Draw module for @ref occt_modalg_defeaturing "3D Model Defeaturing" includes the command to perform the operation and the commands to access the history of shapes modifications.

-@subsubsection occt_draw_defeaturing_op removefeatures

-*removefeatures* command performs the removal of the requested features from the shape.
+Draw command **removefeatures** is intended for performing @ref occt_modalg_defeaturing "3D Model Defeaturing", i.e. it performs the removal of the requested features from the shape.

 Syntax:
 ~~~~